 Hiring an immigration lawyer from our firm to provide you with legal representation throughout the immigration process will dramatically improve your chances of being able to get your green card or visa.
 Our attorneys have years of experience helping people come up with viable resolutions to their immigration problems and are well aware of the strategies which can be used to help you accomplish your immigration goals.
 In some instances, even an individual who has a criminal past or who has prior immigration violations may be able to apply for permanent residency providing he or she is able to obtain a waiver of inadmissibility.

 Call Our Firm First

 Falsifying an application for immigration or lying to an immigration official in an attempt to fraudulently obtain entry into the U.S. is likely to result in your deportation or removal.
 It will also make it almost impossible for you to avail yourself of immigration benefits in the future.
 Before you get yourself into a situation which cannot be easily resolved, we advise you seek counsel from an experienced immigration lawyer.
-An Ohio immigration lawyer at Robert Brown LLC will be able to answer any questions you may have and advise you on whether your criminal record makes you ineligible to apply for an immigrant visa or green card.
+An Ohio immigration lawyer at Brown Immigration Law will be able to answer any questions you may have and advise you on whether your criminal record makes you ineligible to apply for an immigrant visa or green card.
 To get the immigration assistance you need, contact our law firm now.